What do I do if I’m pregnant and about to be homeless?

 - You can watch your baby grow up if you choose to maintain contact with your baby’s adoptive parents through open adoption.

 If I Place My Baby for Adoption, Will I Become Homeless Again?

-If you choose to place your baby for adoption, nobody is going to just leave you high and dry to continue battling homelessness.
-Your adoption professional will work with you throughout your pregnancy and beyond to try to secure housing that you can continue to afford, long after the adoption.
+If you choose to place your baby for adoption while pregnant and homeless, you can work with a full-service adoption agency.
+Your agency can connect you with social workers, case managers and attorneys who want to help you in any way that they can.
+Your adoption professional will work with you throughout your pregnancy and beyond to help you secure housing that you can continue to afford after adoption.

-We’re in a Loving Relationship But Are Currently Homeless — Can a Homeless Pregnant Couple Choose Adoption Together?
+Can a Homeless, Pregnant Couple Choose Adoption Together?